 - ETS – Online test scorers work part-time and score college entrance tests like the AP programs, Praxis, GRE, TOEIC, and TOEFL

-Many test scorers set your own schedule, making this another flexible online summer job for teachers.
+Many test scorers set their schedule, making this another flexible online summer job for teachers.
 The pay is usually between $10 to 20 per hour.

 6. Sell on Etsy